RazorEnhanced/RazorEnhanced/README.md

 * [Jaedan](https://github.com/jaedan) (which this version is based on) who updated the project to compile and work in Visual Studio 2017 and made improvements to Crypt.dll that enabled this project to move forward.
 * [SaschaKP](https://github.com/SaschaKP) who made several performance changes from generic to non-generic collections that I incorporated in the first release.

 Razor Enhaced has been [developed](https://bitbucket.org/RazorFork/razor-enhanced/) mainly by [Alexdan2](https://github.com/alexdan) and MagnetoStaff from february 2015 untill january 2019.
-The actual repo is a frok from that.
+The actual repo is a fork from that.

 ## Bug Reporting